 This is probably the most visually appealing fruit.
 Cut it, and each slice appears to be a bright yellow star.
 The starfruit is a tropical fruit that has a characteristic sweet and tart taste.
 It has firm flesh with colors ranging from green to bright yellow when ripe.

 Nutritionally, the starfruit is 90% water making it an excellent choice for hydration.
-It also contains an impressive 1.04 grams of proteins per 100 grams served.
+It also contains 1.04 grams of protein per 100 grams served.
 Other nutrients that can be found in it include vitamins B5 and C, carbohydrates, and potassium (18).

-While proteins can be found in enormous quantities in meat, you may end up picking fats that can compromise your health.
-Fruits pose no such risk, and these are some of the best fruits you can use to boost your protein intake.
+While proteins can be found in enormous quantities in meat, you may end up consuming a lot of fat that can compromise your health.
+Fruits pose no such risk, and these are some of the best fruits you can eat to keep your diet balanced.
 So no more excuses, pick up that fruit and start eating healthy!

 Check out the 20 Minute Full Body Workout at Home below.